Skip navigation

 The Nurses and Midwives Association (NMA), Australian Salaried Medical Officers Federation (ASMOF), and the Health Services Union (HSU) are fighting for their members, because the government’s pay offer is clearly unacceptable.
 A whopping 98% of ASMOF members voted against it.

-The government has told nurses and midwives they can’t afford a raise because they are rolling out safe staffing levels.
+The government has told health workers they can’t afford a raise because they are rolling out safe staffing levels.
 Safe staffing levels are critical for patient safety, not just the wellbeing of staff, and the vast majority have not, and will not feel the impact of this reform for years as it's slowly rolled out.
 Besides, you can't achieve safe staffing levels without the nurses to fill those new positions, and right now, they're leaving the state for a fairer deal!

 I interrupted the NSW Parliament upper house in November for a Matter of Public Importance debate on pay and conditions for nurses and midwives.
 Here's what I said.

-Almost 12 months ago paramedics secured an average pay increase of 25% over four years, NSW public teachers are now the best paid in the country, and just recently, it was announced that NSW police officers are getting a pay rise of 24.5-39.4% depending on their position.
+At the end of 2023, paramedics secured an average pay increase of 25% over four years, NSW public teachers are now the best paid in the country, and in November, it was announced that NSW police officers are getting a pay rise of 24.5-39.4% depending on their position.

 The government must act immediately to keep health workers in NSW.
 The Premier and Treasurer have repeated their mantra that we can’t afford to pay health workers what they are worth - but really, they can’t afford not to.

-Here’s how I’ve raised this in the Parliament in 2024:
+Here’s how I’ve raised this in the Parliament in the last 12 months:

 Sign up to get updates regarding this issue and my work addressing Health issues in NSW.